jcarenza/allisoncarenza/src/posts/a-st-louis-wedding-allison-carenza-photography.md

 ---
-title: 'A St. Louis wedding'
+title: "A St. Louis wedding"
-description: '<p>Just a short drive apart.
+description: "Just a short drive apart.
 That&apos;s how Kelly and Tommy lived when they were in college at MU.
-Just a [&hellip;]</p>
+Just a "
-'
-publishDate: 'Jul 27, 2012'
+publishDate: "Jul 27, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/kjw20.jpg'
+heroImage: "/media/kjw20.jpg"
-alt: 'A St. Louis wedding'
+alt: "A St. Louis wedding"
-slug: 'a-st-louis-wedding-allison-carenza-photography'
+slug: "a-st-louis-wedding-allison-carenza-photography"
-category: ['Wedding Photos']
+category: ["Wedding Photos"]
-tags: ['Wedding Photography','Wedding Photography Kansas City','Wedding Pictures']
+tags: ["Wedding Photography", "Wedding Photography Kansas City", "Wedding Pictures"]
 ---

 <p style="text-align: center;">